flatpak/flatpak-builder-tools/node/README.md

 ### ffmpeg support

-If your app needs separate ffmpeg archive, add `--electron-ffmpeg=archive` option to flatpak-node-generator.
+If your app needs separate ffmpeg for matching electron version, add `--electron-ffmpeg=archive` option to flatpak-node-generator.
+This will put `ffmpeg-$suffix.zip` alongside electron in the cache directory.

 By defualt, the ffmpeg that Electron ships with has proprietary codecs built in like AAC and H.264.
 If you don't need these, you can pass